stashapp/StashDB-Docs/docs/guide-to-scraping.md

 # **Guide to Scraping**
 {: .no_toc }
 The following is our recommended procedure for new Stash users who want to get info for their scenes as quickly, easily, and accurately as possible.
 Pulling info directly from StashDB is still the best option, but unfortunately this will not always be possible.
 Alternative methods are also covered for when StashDB doesn't have what you need.
+This is an expanded version of @Scruffy's pinned post in the **#stashdb-general** channel in our [Discord]({{ site.baseurl }}/docs/getting-started-stashdb/#joining-our-discord).
+Go there if you'd like something more succinct and direct.
 Hopefully this guide will reduce the pain and frustration for those who are lost and don't know where to start.

 **The following sections are in this particular order for a reason, so please follow this guide from the beginning**.